 Second, the attorney noted that Tom named Abby as the beneficiary of his home.
 It made sense to him because they had been living together for several years and she helped pay the expenses.
 But, Tom had a minor child, Susie, and Florida law has certain rules regarding homestead when a spouse or minor child exist.
 Abby became upset because Tom made other provisions for Susie.
 But, even though Tom made those other provisions he could not just ignore Susie when it came to the homestead.

 Finally, Tom knew that Susie was a disabled child.
 Since he did not want her to receive any assets that would cause her to lose her Medicaid, he designated Abby as the primary beneficiary of his investment account.
 He trusted that she would use those funds for Susie, and Abby planned to.
-Unfortunately, when she was unable to pay her bills she decided use those funds.
+Unfortunately, when she was unable to pay her bills, she decided use the funds for herself rather than for Susie.